RyHops/MovieRec_FeatureAnalysis/README.md

 ``` console
 git clone https://github.com/RyHops/MovieRec_FeatureAnalysis.git
 ```
 - I wrote this using a local path for the datafiles.
-In order to run tyhe script, download `Data\Raw` and replace each respective path.
+Download `Data\Raw` and replace each respective path.
 - Read and run each cell chronologically.

 <div align="right" style="text-align: right;"><a href="#top">Back to Top</a></div>